sm86/libra/specifications/network/messaging-v1.md

 ## Messages

 LibraNet messages are defined below in the form of Rust structs.
-On the wire, they are encoded using [lcs].
+On the wire, they are encoded using [bcs].
 All LibraNet endpoints must be able to handle receiving all of these messages.

 ```rust
 /// Most primitive message type set on the network.
 Note this can only support up to 127 message